jroth01/Comp20/2048-changes/README.md

 score and grid info to a database before the grid is reset.
 I just modified game_manager.js.

-When the game ends, I modified the code to prompt the user for theirname.
+When the game ends, I modified the code to prompt the user for their name.
 If they don't enter a name, I never send a post request.
 (I double check again on the server side as well).

-If the user enters their name, I send a post request to /submit.json with the username, score , and grid info.
+Else, I send a post request to /submit.json with the username, score , and grid info.

 # Cool stuff